Student Loan Statistics for 2022

 Did you know that students worry as much about their grades as they do about college costs and affordability?
-Thousands of students take out loans every year to help cover education costs.
-In fact, nearly one-third of people under age 30 have student loan debt.
-From federal and private loans to scholarships and work-study, there are a lot of funding options to help families pay for college.
+Thousands of students take out student loans every year to help cover education costs.
+In fact, nearly 35% of adults under 30 have student loan debt.
+From federal and private loans to scholarships and work-study, there are a number of funding options available to help families pay for college.

 Free Application for Federal Student Aid (FAFSA) Statistics1

 - 17,866,369 FAFSA applications were completed for the 2021-2022 school year

 - 24% of FAFSA applicants were first-year students who never attended college before

 - 41% of applicants were over the age of 25

 - Less than 1 hour to complete and submit a new application

 Average Cost of College 2021-20222